fib-app

 Function

-Draw the data model
+Draw data model

-to draw data model svg
+draw the format class diagram of the data model svg